EncodePanda/workshops/scala_the_programming_language.md

    * Questions and answers

 ## INSTRUCTOR BIO
-Pawel Szulc has more then 10 years of profesional experience as software engineer - during which he worked on numerous number of projects for veriety of clients.
-He has 11 years oprofesional experience working on JVM based projects.
+Pawel Szulc has more then 10 years of profesional experience as software engineer - during which he worked on numerous number of JVM projects for veriety of clients.
 Last 4 years his main focus was Scala and Functional Programming paradigm.